k0f1/configuring-linux-web-server/README.md

 ## Prepare to deploy your project
+## Install and configure the Apache Web Server on an Ubuntu
+`sudo apt-get update`
+`sudo apt-get install apache2`

+The visit your client to check if you have a working server by typing `your_domain_name_or_ip_address`
+This is the default web page for this server.

+### The Apache File Hierarchy in Ubuntu
+On Ubuntu, Apache keeps its main configuration files within the "/etc/apache2" folder:

+`cd /etc/apache2`
+`ls`

+apache2.conf  envvars     magic            mods-enabled/  sites-available/ conf.d/       httpd.conf  mods-available/  ports.conf     sites-enabled/

 * Configure the local timezone to UTC

 * Install and configure Apache to server a Python mod_wsgi application `sudo apt-get install libapache2-mod-wsgi-py3`